 The Bass Coast contains distinctive rural and coastal landscapes, productive agricultural land, and sensitive environments of significant biodiversity value.
 The area attracts lifestyle residents, as well as holiday makers and includes the popular tourist destination of Phillip Island.

 The small coastal towns along the Bass Coast are experiencing increasing urban development pressures, due to the municipality’s high growth rate and proximity to Melbourne.
-We need to provide greater planning certainty to ensure we build liveable and sustainable communities.
+There is a need for greater planning certainty to ensure these stay liveable and sustainable communities into the future.

 The Department of Environment, Land, Water and Planning (DELWP) is working in collaboration with the Bass Coast Shire Council, and Traditional Owners, the Bunurong People in preparing the draft State of Planning Policy, with input from local communities and other key stakeholders.

 In October 2019 Bass Coast was declared a Distinctive Area and Landscape under the Planning and Environment Act 1987.
 The declaration triggers the requirement to prepare a Statement of Planning Policy.